Understanding the Steps of Crawl Space Cleaning & Mold Removal

-Sweeping dirt and removing stagnant water out of the crawl space may seem like a small thing.
+Sweeping dirt and removing standing water from the crawl space may seem like a small thing.
 But wait till you crawl down there and realize you can’t lift your head or move easily.
 You won’t wish to continue with the DIY cleaning.
 So leave this to professionals who know how to wriggle their way while cleaning.
-Basic cleanup may cost you from $500-$1,000.

 Warm and damp crawl spaces are instant magnets for pests.
 As well as removing organic materials, you may also have to exterminate and remove pests along with their droppings.
 Otherwise, they will continue damaging and dirtying the crawl space.
 Cleaning droppings and removing pests may cost you $2,000 on the lower side and $4,000 on the higher side.
 Make sure you find a trustworthy pest control company to help you out.